Tschokkinen/heart-rate-sensor/README.md

 The program won't be updated further because the RaspberryPi Pico W hardware isn't accessible anymore.
 Due to this the MSSD and RMSSD differences cannot be tested either.

 <b>
-NOTE: The MQTT parts were written together with the course instructor, but the rest of the code is entirely self-written solution.
+NOTE: The MQTT parts were written together with the course instructor, but the rest of the solution is entirely self-created.
 </b>